thindil/steamsky/bin/doc/CONTRIBUTING.md

 More informations about code coverage and profiling, you can find in the proper documentation for both programs.

+#### Generating reports

+After running the game in `analyze` mode, you can generate reports by using `build.sh` command:

+- `./build.sh gcov` for generate report for the code coverage
+- `./build.sh gprof` for generate report for the code profiling

 ### Generating unit tests

 To generate (or regenerate) unit tests use command `gnattest` which generate